 - How to transfer from Narita Airport to central Tokyo

 - How to transfer from Haneda Airport to central Tokyo

-NOTE: The JR Pass can only be bought online and while outside of Japan.
-Buy your JR Pass at least a week before your trip.
+- JR Pass is not a requirement.
+Get the JR Pass that is valid for 7 days should you decide to get it.
+The JR Pass can only be bought online and while outside of Japan.
+Buy your JR Pass at least two weeks before your trip.
 The JR Pass Exchange voucher will be mailed to you, usually overnight.
 Click here to order yours.